Pumpkin smoothies are eggnog for morning people.

 There are many wonderful reasons to consume pumpkin, and when you culture your pumpkin as in the recipes below, you increase and absorb the vitamins more efficiently.
 Culturing predigests these foods and speeds the nutrients to the places your body needs them.
-Cool, right?!
-Check out my pumpkin recipes and especially my new Pumpkin Juice Kombucha!

-Pumpkin’s bright orange color represents the antioxidant beta-carotene which may help in the prevention of cancer, according to the National Cancer Institute.3 They stated that food sources of beta carotene work better than supplements and beta carotene’s free-radical-neutralizing abilities help keep our bodies healthy.
+Pumpkin’s bright orange color represents the antioxidant beta-carotene which may help in the prevention of cancer, according to the National Cancer Institute.3 They stated that food sources of beta-carotene work better than supplements and beta-carotene’s free-radical-neutralizing abilities help keep our bodies healthy.

 A study done at East China Normal University5 found that an extract made from pumpkin successfully promoted the regeneration of damaged pancreas cells in diabetic rats.
 It also boosted insulin levels in the rats’ blood.
 Scientists conducting the study believe that pumpkin extract may be beneficial to either pre-diabetic or fully-diabetic humans.

-Cultured Pumpkin has Probiotics
+Cultured Pumpkin Has Probiotics